asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 Today we are here to explore one of Deno's most promising features.
 Its plugin API.

 I still remember one thing Ryan said in its initial talk.
 His desire was that ideally, a developer would be able to start coding in JavaScript, later migrate some code into TypeScript and eventually migrate part of their performance critical code into Rust.
 This seemed like a thing that was too far ahead, but at the same time it seemed like a big enabler in terms of performance.
+Deno plugin API seemed the solution for this.

 Deno shipped a plugin API from its early days.
-It was and still is unstable, and thus subject to change at any time.
-It is this plugin API that enabled the interoperability between Deno's core (written in Rust), and the developers' code.
-Put simply, it enables developers to send information from JavaScript code into Rust and get a response back.
+It is unstable, and thus subject to change at any time.
+This plugin API is what enables the interoperability between Deno's core (written in Rust), and the Deno code, written in JavaScript.
+Put simple, it enables developers to send information from JavaScript code into Rust and get a response back.

-In the following article we'll explore how can we use this capacity to execute performance critical code, by writing a plugin that converts images to grayscale.
-We'll start by learning the basics, and quickly move into hello world, finishing with the plugin.
+In the following article we'll explore how can we use this capacity to execute performance critical code.
+We'll write a Deno plugin that converts images to grayscale.
+We will create the Rust crate that will be the plugin, create a hello world function, and call it from Deno.
+After this, we will implement the functionality to convert an image to greyscale.

 ## Creating the plugin

-So, the first thing we'll need to use a plugin is two things.
-A JavaScript file to send messages to the plugin, and the plugin code, written in Rust.
+The first two things we'll need to build a plugin are: A JavaScript file to send messages to the plugin, and the plugin code, written in Rust.

-We'll create a folder called `rust-plugin`, and that's where our plugin core will leave.
+For this, we'll create a folder called `rust-plugin`.
+That's where our plugin core will leave.
 To start, we'll need to identify our Rust package (called crate) by creating its manifest, `Cargo.toml`.

 ```toml
 [package]